As a Fosamax broken leg lawyer, I am providing this update regarding Merck’s application for a multi-district litigation (MDL).

 Merck has asked the U.S. Judicial Panel to centralize and consolidate the Fosamax bone fracture litigation in the U.S. District Court for the District of New Jersey, where most of the cases are currently pending and where the drug maker has its headquarters.
 In the alternative, Merck requested that the Panel transfer the cases to the U.S. District for the Western District of Louisiana.

 Fosamax bone fracture lawsuits were excluded from the prior Fosamax MDL, which was established in August 2006 for claims filed by individuals who suffered decay of the jaw bone from Fosamax.
 Doctors are also seeing increased femur fractures in patients who have been on the drug.
-If you have taken Fosamax® or its generic form Alendronate® and believe to have been injured as a result, please fill out the form below to contact a Case Manager.
+If you have taken Fosamax® or its generic form Alendronate® and believe to have been injured as a result, please contact us!

 Fosamax® is a drug used to strengthen bones, for many women it has worked successfully but according to medical reports, women who have taken the drug for five years are at risk of suffering spontaneous fractures.